ansible-collections/ibm_zos_cics/docs/source/modules/start_cics.rst

-  libraries
+  data_sets
-    The \ :literal:`STEPLIB`\  libraries to be appended to the bottom of the library list.
+    The \ :literal:`STEPLIB`\  data sets to be appended to the bottom of the library list.

     | **required**: False